alerios/phonebook-challenge/README.md

 3. List the existent contacts.
 4. Create a DB (do whatever to persist data, not in memory of course -_-)

-* For JavaScript developers, you can optionally port the backend to nodejs, and focus on the UI improvements for the frontend under PhoneBook/WebContent
+* NOTE: For JavaScript developers, you can optionally port the backend to nodejs, and focus on the UI improvements for the frontend under PhoneBook/WebContent

 ### Presentation ###